whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - What If Pervasive Generosity Was Normal.md

 How do rulers or ruling classes make it so hard to have an economy based on sharing and reciprocity?
 And how do ruling classes shape their society so people tolerate endless exploitation and corruption?

-To expose these troubles, and explore how people in healthy cultures avoid them, join me in _Part 2 - Why Are We So Lost?_.
+To expose these troubles, and explore how people in healthy cultures avoid them, join me in _Part 2 - Why Are We So Lost?_

 <div style="break-after:page"></div>